 Christine sits on many Non-profit Boards in the Wood Buffalo region.
-She is past Chair and founding director of the HUB Family Resource Centres, Chair and founding director of the Wood Buffalo Wellness Society (operating the Mark Amy Addictions Treatment Centre), Chair and founding director of the Arts Council Wood Buffalo, founding director on the Wood Buffalo Artists Forum and Deputy Chair and founding member of the RMWB Combative Sports Commission.
+She is past Chair and founding director of the HUB Family Resource Centres, Chair and founding director of the Wood Buffalo Wellness Society (operating the Mark Amy Addictions Treatment Centre), Past Chair and founding director of the Arts Council Wood Buffalo, past director and founding member of the Wood Buffalo Artists Forum and past Deputy Chair and founding member of the RMWB Combative Sports Commission.
 She also heads up the Penhorwood Condo Association – a task she took on after 7 condo buildings were evacuated permanently in May 2011.
-In this capacity, she also chairs the Litigation Committee directing a $60 million lawsuit against 28 defendants.
+In this capacity, she also chairs the Litigation Committee that settled a $60 million lawsuit against 28 defendants.
 Christine was the recipient of the 2010 and 2011 Heart of Wood Buffalo award for non-profit governance and social profit leadership and the 2013 Women of Influence award for Wood Buffalo.

 Christine is also involved in issues affecting new immigrants, refugees and foreign workers.
-She has conducted free notary public clinics once a month with the YMCA Immigrant Settlement office since 2007.
+She has conducted free notary public clinics once a month with the YMCA Immigrant Settlement office since 2007 and now with the Multicultural Association since 2018.

 As an artist, Christine is passionate about the arts and has worked to support visual artists and develop arts and culture in the Wood Buffalo region.
 She helped set up the first Community Art Gallery, established the regional Arts Council and successfully advocated for a public art program.

 Christine is also an advocate for women’s health, particularly midwifery and breastfeeding, and has lobbied for midwifery regulation in Alberta since 1996.
-She and a dedicated group of community women are forming the Wood Buffalo Midwifery Association and are lobbying the new provincial government for midwifery funding to set up a practice in Wood Buffalo.
-The group’s long term goals are to also establish a birthing centre and mother and child wellness centre.
+She and a dedicated group of community women set up the Wood Buffalo Woman and Baby Care Association that has successfully secured funding for midwifery for Wood Buffalo.